ziflar/beef-xss_fix/README.md

-# my-share
-kali-rolling-beef-fix
+# kali-rolling-beef-fix

-this script help you to resolve all beef-xss problem's in kali-rolling how to run ? chmod +x beef-resolv.sh
+# this script help you to resolve all beef-xss problem's in kali-rolling
+how to run ?
+chmod +x beef-resolv.sh
 ./beef-resolv.sh